MoralisWeb3/unity-web3-game-kit/README.md

 2. [The Gimp](https://www.gimp.org/)
     Open source image editing tool
 3. [Blender](https://www.blender.org/)
-    Open source tool for creating 3D models, animations, textures, andeverything else you need for game characters and objects.
+    Open source tool for creating 3D models, animations, textures, and everything else you need for game characters and objects.
 4. [Maximo](https://www.mixamo.com/)
-    Free to use (with registration) Animations for huminoid rigged models.
+    Free to use (with registration) Animations for humanoid rigged models.